-If taxi drivers hassle me when I’m waiting for an Uber, I tell them “esperando por un amigo” (I’m waiting for a friend).
+If taxi drivers hassle me when I’m waiting for an Uber, I tell them “esperando a un amigo” (I’m waiting for a friend).
 You could also say that the driver worked for your hotel, if anyone was ever to ask.
 But I’ve never had a single problem!

 I’ve heard reports that some drivers will park in the carpark, and walk inside to meet you at the pickup point, before walking you back to their car and paying for parking.
 However, I was unable to even try to order a car when I was at the airport.

 At least with Uber, the driver’s name and licence plate are recorded and your location is being GPS tracked through your phone – so they have accountability.

 The main advice I’ve picked up from local friends is to avoid any Uber car that has removed its licence plate.
-Seems this might be done by more crooked drivers.
+Seems this might be done by the more crooked drivers.
 If there’s no plate, cancel the Uber and walk a block before trying again.

 Do you have any new information to share regarding the situation with Uber in Cancun?
-Scroll down to leave me a comment so I can keep this post as up to date as possible!
+Scroll down to leave me a comment so I can keep this post as up-to-date as possible!